Reading Area Green Christians

 You can read our latest newsletter here:

-We are looking forward to welcoming the YCCN relay from Carbis Bay (and the G7 meeting) to COP26 at Glasgow: they will be staying in Reading 28th to 31st July.
-A service in the Minster and other events are planned to send them on their way.
+We are looking forward to welcoming the YCCN relay from the G7 meeting at Carbis Bay to COP26 at Glasgow: they will be staying in Reading 28th to 31st July.
+Anyone is welcome to join in the events.
+The Creative Climate Workshop will feature scientists from Reading University’s meteorology department as well as local Green Christians.
+The Blessing of the Boots service will be followed by discussion and information stalls.

 We are currently organising an art exhibition for children to create art with a message for COP26 and other decision-makers.
 Find out more at futureactnow.wordpress.com.